 - Challenging projects at the interface of cell biology, immunology, and virology

 - A stimulating, multidisciplinary research environment in the Cluster of Excellence ‘ImmunoSensation’ and the Institute of Innate Immunity at the University of Bonn

-- The salary will be according to the German salary scale TV-L (EG 13)
+- Salary will be according to the German salary scale TV-L EG 13

 - A “Jobticket” (subsidized public transport) is available